Jenny LeClue

 Jenny LeClue - Detectivú is an adventure game developed and published by Mografi.
 It was released for iOS (as a launch title for Apple Arcade), Microsoft Windows, macOS and Linux in September 2019.
 The Spoken Secrets Edition added full voice acting as a free update on July 24, 2020.
 The game was also released for Nintendo Switch on August 25, 2020.
 It was removed from Apple Arcade in February 2023, but reappeared as a standalone App Store game in August 2024.
-A PlayStation 4 version was announced to be in development.
+A PlayStation 4 version was announced to be in development but has yet to be released.

 Gameplay

 The choices that players make throughout the game have an impact to certain narratives, but not the main story arc.
 The game contains point-and-click elements, and features a hand-drawn art style.
 Players are able to interact with certain items in the game, but there is limited clue solving required.
 During dialogue sections, players can observe the person talking to spot clues as to whether they are lying, but the mechanic is automatic.
 Locations that players explore include mines, graveyards, mountains, police stations, and libraries.